Also Known As:

 Today, the Badr Organization is the most powerful militia within the Popular Mobilization Forces (PMF), an alliance of predominantly Shiite militia groups in Iraq that often fights alongside the Iraqi army.
 Reuters reported that in the March 2015 fight for Tikrit, Badr militiamen and the regular army drove identical tanks with only an army logo differentiating the two forces.
 Some units in Iraq’s army, including Iraq’s 5th and 20th Battalions, have reportedly answered to Badr leader Hadi al-Amiri.
 As of early 2017, the Badr Organization claims to command between 10,000 and 50,000 militants.
 Washington Institute for Near East Policy fellow Michael Knights assessed Badr’s strength to be between 18,000 and 22,000 fighters as of August 2019.
 As ISIS lost traction in Iraq, Reuters described the Badr Organization’s role in Iraq as “ascendant.”

 The Badr Organization constitutes an active political force in Iraq in addition to operating as a militia.
 From 2011 to 2014, Badr leader Hadi al-Amiri served as Iraq’s transportation minister.
 From October 2014 to July 2016, another Badr member, Mohammed Ghabban, served as Iraq’s interior minister.
 As of late 2016, the Badr Organization held 22 seats in Iraq’s parliament.
 The group has long been criticized for its hold over Iraq’s Interior Ministry.
 In January 2018, the Badr Organization, Kata’ib Hezbollah (KH), and Asaib Ahl al-Haq (AAH), joined with other PMF units to form the Fatah Alliance political party ahead of Iraq’s May 2018 elections.
-The alliance won 47 parliamentary seats in the election, of which 21 belong to Badr, and in June it allied with Muqtada al-Sadr’s Sairoon Alliance after Sadr’s party won the Iraq elections.
-The Badr Organization currently leads the second largest political bloc in the Iraqi parliament.
+The alliance won 48 parliamentary seats in the election, of which 21 belong to Badr, and in June it allied with Muqtada al-Sadr’s Sairoon Alliance after Sadr’s party won the Iraq elections.
+The Badr Organization led the second-largest political bloc in the Iraqi parliament until the October 2021 parliamentary elections, which saw Shiite parties drop to only 14 seats as Sadr’s party claimed victory.
 On July 13, 2018, Iraqi protesters in the country’s south attacked the political offices of Badr and other Iran-backed groups as they called for Iran to withdraw from Iraq.

 Although the Badr Organization’s political arm portrays itself as welcoming and conciliatory to Sunnis, the areas where the group fights ISIS have seen “some of the most high-profile Sunni-Shiite violence of the current conflict,” according to the Washington Post.
 This is particularly true in Iraq’s Diyala province, where Amiri has been leading military operations.
 According to one Human Rights Watch employee, “We’ve documented widespread burning and destruction of homes.
 That’s something we’ve recorded in literally every place where militias are leading the fight against ISIS.
 In some instances, we have documented them carrying out summary executions of people… the [militias] that we’ve documented the most abuses by are definitely Badr Organization.”
 During the fight to retake Mosul beginning in late 2016, Human Rights Watch urged that Iraq ban abusive Shiite militias from partaking in the operation.
 More recently, the group has also recruited former ISIS members in the Diyala province, who are used to stoke anti-Kurdish violence in the areas under its control.